Albert-999/Python_OpenAi_Api/README.md

-You must add you're api key and local path of files
+You must add your api key and local path of files
 # Python_OpenAi_Api